BlueNexus6674/DTCS/README.md

 2. Select ```Auto-Install```

+3. Post-install, restart.

-3. Add CaydeLauncher to Favourites from AppDrawer
+4. Add CaydeLauncher to Favourites from AppDrawer

-4. Optionally delete CaydeSetupScript.bash
+5. Optionally delete CaydeSetupScript.bash

-5. Open CaydeLauncher
+6. Open CaydeLauncher

-6. Select ```Install Enviroment Menu```
+7. Select ```Install Enviroment Menu```

-7. Install Enviroment Menu options as needed (OR USE AUTO-INSTALL)
+8. Install Enviroment Menu options as needed (OR USE AUTO-INSTALL)

 It's recommended to install and launch IsaacSIM at least once before using this repository.